RayhaanSheeraj/StriverrFrontend/navigation/Striver/striver-quotes.md

         { text: "The only way to do great work is to love what you do.", category: "motivational" }, { text: "Don't watch the clock; do what it does.
-Keep going.", category: "motivational" }, { text: "Winning isn’t everything, but wanting to win is.", category: "sports" }, { text: "Hard work beats talent when talent doesn’t work hard.", category: "sports" }, { text: "Success is not the key to happiness.
-Happiness is the key to success.", category: "general" }, { text: "In the middle of every difficulty lies opportunity.", category: "general" }, { text: "Never give up on something you can’t go a day without thinking about.", category: "motivational" }, { text: "It’s not the will to win that matters—everyone has that.
+Keep going.", category: "motivational" }, { text: "Winning isn’t everything, but wanting to win is.", category: "sports" }, { text: "Champions keep playing until they get it right.", category: "sports" }, { text: "Hard work beats talent when talent doesn’t work hard.", category: "sports" }, { text: "Success is not the key to happiness.
+Happiness is the key to success.", category: "common" }, { text: "Happiness is not by chance, but by choice.", category: "common" }, { text: "Success is not final, failure is not fatal: It is the courage to continue that counts.", category: "common" }, { text: "Believe you can, and you're halfway there.", category: "common" }, { text: "In the middle of every difficulty lies opportunity.", category: "common" }, { text: "Never give up on something you can’t go a day without thinking about.", category: "motivational" }, { text: "It’s not the will to win that matters—everyone has that.
 It’s the will to prepare to win that matters.", category: "sports" }
     ];